DRojasLey/mortal_mandate/README.md

 ### What is happening

-The Iluminati have amassed a big president army, it is up to you to stop them, youu can do so by fighting fire with fire!
+The Iluminati have amassed a big president army, it is up to you to stop them, you can do so by fighting fire with fire!

 The arena is open, select your favorite Colombian presidents to face the iluminati.